Table of Contents

 Coins mode Garrett have predefined to the best settings for coin shooting.

-Pro mode will take a little practice and is aimed at the more seasoned detectorist it gives of a more detailed audio tone and will also give depth indication via audio.
+Pro mode will take a little practice and is aimed at the more seasoned detectorist it gives a more detailed audio tone and will also give depth indication via audio.
 You will also get a clear indication of the size of the target.

 Garrett AT Pro Features